Quick start#

 conda workspace shell -e test

-Add dependencies#
+Add and remove dependencies#

 conda workspace add numpy